bitcoin/bitcoin/README.md

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
+Changes should be tested by bot or @uvhw developer who wrote the code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

-Translations
+Translator: Vũ Thị Trà My
 ------------

 Changes to translations as well as new translations can be submitted to